European Factors-Shares to open mixed; focus on data

 and the Institute for Supply Management's August manufacturing index, to be

 released at 1400 GMT.
-A poor reading could further increase investors' optimism
+A poor reading could increase investors' optimism that the

 On Wednesday, the FTSEurofirst 300 index of top European shares